ibm-cloud-docs/containers/cs_cluster_update.md

 Before you begin:
 - Ensure you have the [**Operator** or **Administrator** {{site.data.keyword.Bluemix_notm}} IAM platform role](cs_users.html#platform) for the cluster.
 - [Log in to your account.
 Target the appropriate region and, if applicable, resource group.
 Set the context for your cluster](cs_cli_install.html#cs_cli_configure).

+To update stand-alone worker nodes to worker pools:

 1. List existing stand-alone worker nodes in your cluster and note the **ID**, the **Machine Type**, and **Private IP**.
    ```